What Is Schema Markup

 What is Schema Markup

-In short, schema markup is a code in the form of structured data that communicates what your website pages are about, to the search engines in a language, they can understand.
+Schema markup is a code in the form of structured data that communicates what your website pages are about, to the search engines in a language, they can understand.

 There are three languages of code that you can add to your HTML to tell search engines what exactly is on your webpage JSON-LD, microdata, and RDFa.